Diocese of Maitland-Newcastle: Archbishop Philip Wilson

 In March 2015, NSW Police charged Archbishop Philip Wilson, then the Archbishop of Adelaide, of "concealing a serious offence regarding child sexual abuse in the Hunter region in 1978" when he was a priest in the Maitland-Newcastle diocese.
 Wilson took leave and issued a statement saying he would "vigorously defend my innocence through the judicial system".
 Wilson's lawyer attempted to prevent the trial going ahead on medical grounds but this was refused.
 On 22 May 2018, Wilson was found guilty and sentenced to two years' imprisonment, suspended, which Wilson would serve under home detention.

-The Pope accepted Wilson's resignation on 30 July 2018.
+Pope Francis accepted Wilson's resignation on 30 July 2018.
 As an archbishop, Wilson was the most senior Catholic cleric in Australia to be convicted of not disclosing abuse by another priest to the police.
 On 6 December 2018, Wilson was acquitted of all charges.

-In September 2021, following Wilson's successful appeal, the fourth volume of the 2014 Special Commission of Inquiry into allegations of cover-up of sexual abuse claims in the Diocese of Maitland-Newcastle found that Archbishop Wilson was an "unsatisfactory and unimpressive witness" and that he gave evidence the commissioners considered untruthful, self-serving and implausible.
+In September 2021, following Wilson's successful appeal, the fourth volume of the 2014 Special Commission of Inquiry into allegations of cover-up of sexual abuse claims in the Diocese of Maitland-Newcastle found that Wilson was an "unsatisfactory and unimpressive witness" and that he gave evidence the commissioners considered untruthful, self-serving and implausible.
 They found that Wilson had knowledge of sexual abuse of children committed by Father James Fletcher and Father Denis McAlinden.
 Wilson died on 17 January 2021.